 If you are not exempt from QLTS MCT:

-- Foreign qualified lawyers who have not yet cleared QLTS MCT – must pass MCT before 1 September 2021 and clear QLTS OSCE on the same conditions as stated in para (a) above.
+Foreign qualified lawyers who have not yet cleared QLTS MCT – must undergo QLTS MCT preparation, pass Stage 1 before 1 September 2021 and clear QLTS OSCE on the same conditions as stated in para (a) above.

 For more details, please watch the below video.
 The video explains the transitional arrangements made on the way of introducing the SQE.